sky-bro/My-Readings/English/TOEFL/Writing.md

   3. Secondly, the author of the passage points out that the wolves wild could be detrimental to the local  farm economy, because domesticated animals like cattle and sheep make for tasty food for wolves, while the lecture notes that if the government subsidizes ranchers who lose sheep and cows due to the attack of wolves, their income and local economic development would not be affected.

   4. Lastly, opposing the author's belief that the locals would fear wolves because it is said that in some states, children were attacked or sometimes even killed by wolves, the professor contends that the local do not fear wolves because they have gotten used to the species and the wolves only attack human beings when they are threatened.

+* s

+  1. In the lecture, the professor casts doubt on the reading passage's idea that grave found in the north-east of England belongs to King Raedwald.
+The professor asserts that the grave is not necessarily King Raedwald's.
+  2. Firstly, contrary to the belief in the passage that the occupant of the grave is very likely to be King Raedwald since a pair of spoons identified by archaeological technology indicated its date around A.D.
+620, while King Raedwald died in A.D.
+624, the professor asserts that the technology might not be reliable.
+The spoons have also been dated to twenty-five years after the king died and the date of the King's death is not exactly accurate.
+  3. Secondly, the author of the passage points out that the spoons engraved with the names of two Catholic missionaries indicated that they might be gifts to Raedwald, because the king converted to Catholicism, while the lecture notes that the spoons engraved with two missionaries' names might be gifts to  anybody who converted to Catholicism, and not necessarily King Raedwald.
+  4. Lastly, opposing the author's belief that the grave is luxurious while the north-east of England at that time was poor, so its occupant must be a king, the professor contends that the luxurious grave simply might not be the king's, Perhaps there used to be other rich noblemen buried in such a grave.
 ## 三选一题型（少）

 ###  写法1，ABC都探讨